 What is the Hawaii franchise tax?

 For most other businesses in Hawaii, the primary tax obligation is the General Excise Tax (GET).
-Unlike income taxes levied on profits, GET is a more encompassing tax on gross receipts, impacting nearly all business activities at varying rates: 0.5% for wholesaling and 4% for retailing and most services.
-Think of GET as a broad tax net that captures the entirety of business operations within the state, ensuring that revenue from goods and services contributes directly to public coffers.
+Unlike income taxes levied on profits, GET is a broader tax on gross receipts that impacts nearly all business activities.

 Who has to file the Hawaii franchise tax?

 If you run a financial institution in Hawaii, you're in a very small club that faces the state's franchise tax.
-Chapter 241 of the Hawaii Revised Statutes targets only a handful of entity types:
+Chapter 241 of the Hawaii Revised Statutes targets banks and a broader group of financial institutions, including:

 • Building and loan associations